-The concept of the residential solar block (RSB), introduced by Okeil [7], focuses on an urban block typology that combines both winter exposure and summer shading in an attempt to offer a harmonized approach in which the advantages of the urban block are coupled with the energy performance advantages of the linear urban from (Fig. 3).
-Building on that concept, Vartholomaios presented the RSB envelope [8] in which, through a sequence of computational steps, the solar envelope and solar fan calculations are combined to define solar envelopes for urban blocks in which the spatial inputs for the solar calculations are based on the outputs of energy simulations (Fig. 4).
+The concept of the residential solar block (RSB), introduced by Okeil [7], focuses on an urban block typology that combines both winter exposure and summer shading in an attempt to offer a harmonized approach in which the advantages of the urban block are combined with the energy performance advantages of the linear urban form (Fig. 3).
+Building on this concept, Vartholomaios presented the RSB envelope [8] in which, through a sequence of computational steps, the solar-envelope and solar-fan calculations are combined to define solar envelopes for urban blocks in which the spatial inputs for the solar calculations are based on the outputs of energy simulations (Fig. 4).
 These methods can be regarded as ‘static’, meaning that the solar envelope is separately calculated for each building according to the spatial (and sometimes temporal) input data and is thus restricted in its ability to explore a larger number of design variables.
+Given the rapid global urbanization rates, especially in hot regions, the SE concept, in which a building form follows the boundaries defined by the solar rights of its surroundings, remains relevant.
+However, further development of environmentally driven design tools and workflows for solar architecture, especially at the urban scale, is still needed [9].

 Advanced methods and parametric workflows

-Solar-driven evaluation workflows have advanced due to recent advancements in digital workflows and parametric environmental assessment tools [9,10].
-As an extension of Capeluto’s solar envelope studies, Capeluto and Plotnikov [11] introduced the parametric solar envelope concept, whereby the shape of the solar envelope is simultaneously and seamlessly generated with every modification of weather data, geometry, or programmatic requirements.
-De Luca devoted several studies to solar envelopes that use the Grasshopper parametric environment.
-These studies capitalize on the

-advanced capabilities of the parametric modelling environment to generate solar envelopes using customizable daylight requirements [12,13].
+Solar-driven, evaluation workflows have advanced due to recent advancements in digital workflows and parametric environmental assessment tools [10,11].
+As an extension of Capeluto’s solar-envelope studies, Capeluto and Plotnikov [12] introduced the parametric solar-envelope concept, whereby the shape of the solar envelope is simultaneously and seamlessly generated with every modification of weather data, geometry, or programmatic requirements.
+De Luca devoted several studies to solar envelopes that used the Grasshopper parametric environment.
+These studies capitalized on the advanced capabilities of the parametric modelling environment to generate solar envelopes using customizable daylight requirements [13,14].

-In a later study, De Luca at el. presented the reverse solar-envelope method [14,15], whereby advanced subtractive methods combined with reverse raytracing ‘curve’ out the built form in dense urban contexts to ensure the daylight potential of the surrounding environment (Fig. 5).
-A recent extension of this method generates a subtractive solar envelope with the support of geometric and radiometric properties stored in point cloud data [16].
-These studies correlate well with recent trends in practice (Fig. 6) in which pixelated forms, claimed to be driven primarily by climatic considerations, are becoming ever more frequently used in contrast with rigid or pure forms.
-The shift from the building to the urban scale is another notable trend in advanced solar design studies, where solar availability at the pedestrian level is considered together with the solar availability on the building facade [17], the interdependencies between urban typology and solar potential are explored [18,19], and urban blocks are designed based on solar potential and energy systems using optimization methods [20].
+In a later study, De Luca at el. presented the reverse solar-envelope method [15,16], whereby advanced subtractive methods combined with reverse raytracing ‘curve’ out the built form in dense urban contexts to ensure the daylight potential of the surrounding environment (Fig. 5).
+A recent extension of this method generated a subtractive solar envelope with the support of geometric and radiometric properties stored in point cloud data [17].
+These studies correlate well with recent trends in practice (Fig. 6) in which pixelated forms, claimed to be driven primarily by solar considerations, are becoming ever more frequently used in contrast with rigid or pure forms.
+The shift from the building to the urban scale is another notable trend in advanced solar-design studies, where solar availability at the pedestrian level is considered together with the solar availability on the building facade [18], the interdependencies between urban typology and solar potential are explored [19,20], and urban blocks are designed based on solar potential and energy systems using optimization methods [21].